Mesothelioma Attorney Lawsuit in Illinois

 • Clinton County ranks in the top 50 counties with the highest Mesothelioma age-adjusted mortality rate of 32.2 per million.

-• Illinois age-adjusted death rate for malignant Mesothelioma is 13.39 deaths per million per year according to CDC statistics during 1999-2005.
+• Illinois age-adjusted death rate for malignant Mesothelioma is 13.39 deaths per million per year.

 • More than 20 million American workers have been exposed to asbestos.